 Borehole disposal of radioactive waste has possible economic advantages over mined repository disposal in that drilling, construction, and operating costs scale linearly with waste inventory and the number of required boreholes.
 As a result, borehole disposal may be particularly attractive for countries with smaller radioactive waste inventories, where the modular cost of a few boreholes may be preferable to the up-front capital investment in a mined repository.

-Sandia is a leader in the development of the DBD concept.
-The DBD concept consists of drilling a large-diameter borehole into competent rock (e.g., crystalline basement) to a depth of about 5,000 meters.
+Sandia is a leader in the development of the Deep Borehole concept.
+The Deep Borehole concept consists of drilling a large-diameter borehole into competent rock (e.g., crystalline basement) to a depth of about 5,000 meters.
 Waste packages are then placed in the lower waste emplacement zone portion of the borehole and the upper portion is sealed and plugged.
 Depending on a variety of factors, most notably the size and characteristics of the waste form and packaging, several design alternatives exist that satisfy both the deep and very deep concepts.
-Waste in a DBD system is several times deeper than typical mined repositories and is well below the typical maximum depth of fresh groundwater resources.
+Waste in a Deep Borehole system is several times deeper than typical mined repositories and is well below the typical maximum depth of fresh groundwater resources.

 Depending on the target geologies and waste forms, viable and safe borehole disposal concepts are possible at shallow and intermediate depths over a range of borehole diameters.
 These concepts range from low-level waste (LLW) and sealed sources in shallow boreholes to intermediate-level waste (ILW) and high-level waste (HLW) in deeper boreholes.
 For these shallow and intermediate borehole concepts, demonstration of post-closure safety relies on a combination of engineered and natural system performance, much like a mined repository; and the reliance on the engineered seals may be greater than for deep boreholes.